Where Does Albert Pujols Fall Among MLB's All-Time Home Run Leaders?

-Where does Albert Pujols fall among MLB’s all-time home run leaders? originally appeared on NBC Sports Washington
+Where does Albert Pujols fall among MLB’s all-time home run leaders? originally appeared on NBC Sports Chicago

 First baseman Albert Pujols is making history for the St. Louis Cardinals.